thliebig/openEMS-Project/doc-src/concepts/bc.rst

       of the simulation box are dedicated to the PML.
 This is an assumption made by the simulator and not visible in AppCSXCAD.
 Ensure your structures do not overlap with edge cells (unless intentionally terminating a region with the PML).
-Radiating structures must be kept at a distance of :math:`\lambda / 4` from PML as intrusion of evanescent waves (fringe fields) can create numerical instability.
+As a rule of thumb, keep radiating structures at a distance of :math:`\lambda / 4` from PML, as intrusion of evanescent waves (fringe fields) can create numerical instability.
+When in doubt, make a secondary simulation with the PML further away.
+If nothing changes, the original clearance was sufficient.